Motif Investing Review: A Unique Approach to Investing

 Extensive Social Network: The other nice feature about Motif Investing is they have a fairly extensive social network.
 They have one in-house that allows you to share investing ideas with others and they also allow you to invite friends of yours from your social media networks.
 Social media is becoming more of a player in the online brokerage space and Motif Investing has done a great job of taking a unique spin on it.

 New Horizon Motifs: Motif Investing has recently launched their new Horizon motifs.
 What makes these motifs great is that they are no fee motifs that are comprised of low-cost ETFs that are considered best in class for their respective asset class and are completely customizable.
 The Horizon motifs are based off of your specific risk tolerance, timeline and amount to start investing with.
-Whereas you would pay a fee for the same basic thing with Betterment there is no charge for this kind of product with Motif Investing.
+Whereas you would pay a fee for the same basic thing with Betterment there is no charge with Motif Investing.

 Advantages of Motif Investing